Get

 Are Border Collies Good for First-Time Dog Owners?

-While they often make fantastic companions, Border Collies aren’t usually recommended for first-time dog owners, as the breed has a reputation as being tricky to train.
+While they often make fantastic companions, Border Collies aren’t usually recommended for first-time dog owners, as the breed has a reputation for being tricky to train.
 Due to their high energy levels, Border Collies are often easily distracted, and many become bored and tune out when faced with unchallenging training activities.

 Because early and consistent training is critical for establishing behavioral expectations with Border Collies, first-time owners often struggle with training.
 Learning how to communicate with dogs is a learning process, particularly for those just getting started.
 Border Collies are energetic and smart enough to stay one step ahead of those new to dog ownership, which can lead to training and behavioral problems.